IAmHeroForFun/heros-blog/README.md

 ### Todo
 - [x] **Plan** Wil be updated as i learn and make.
 - [ ] **Front-end** I will be using bootstraps.
-So my foal is to keep it simple yet responsive on all devices.
+So my goal is to keep it simple yet responsive on all devices.
 - [x] **Model** This part is very important, So i will be applying as i Learn.
     - [x] **Post**
     - [x] **Tags**